blanchette31/web-dev-course/1-getting-started-lessons/1-intro-to-programming-languages/README.md

 ### 🔧 **Tool Mastery Check: What Resonates With You?**

 **Take a moment to consider:**
 - Which tool are you most excited to try first?
 (There's no wrong answer!)
+I am excited to learn how to develop my own website and how the front end and backend work together
 - Does the command line still feel intimidating, or are you curious about it?
+I love using the terminal!!
-- Can you imagine using browser DevTools to peek behind the curtain of your favorite websites?
+- Can you imagine using browser DevTools to peek behind the curtain of your favorite websites? yes

 ```mermaid
 pie title "Developer Time Spent With Tools"